-Customizing the interface
+Customizing the Interface

-A customization of the interface is possible through a API (application programming interface).
+A customization of the interface is possible through an API (application programming interface).
 The API is based on the scripting language lua.org.
 If LUA is already installed on the system the system parameters are extended within SXMLIF by the following:

 The name of the script has to exactly match the name of the XMLinterface process in SIHOT; e.g. if the name of process is “SXMLIF2”, the name of the Lua script has to be “sxmlif2.lua”.